 - Vegan cheese plate for dessert (I opted not to have the special, a blueberry tartelette with tonka bean mousse, olive oil ice cream and “crumble”)

 Lucky Leek gets very busy, and I was only able to snag a same-day booking at the first seating, around 5:00 or 5:30 pm (which was fine, as I had an intercity train to catch at 10:00 pm).
-Reservations are definitely recommended for Lucky Leek and any of the city’s other famous upscale vegan restaurants, like Kopps and Cookies Cream (the latter has hosted celebrities like George Clooney!).
+Reservations are definitely recommended for Lucky Leek and any of other “best” vegetarian restaurants in Berlin, like Kopps and Cookies Cream (the latter has hosted celebrities like George Clooney!).

-Overall, I found that it was easy to be a vegetarian in Germany.
-Before my trip I worried that my options might be limited, but I found that by combining classic German favorites with some international and fusion dishes, I was always able to find a great vegetarian mean in Germany.
-While Berlin had the widest range of options at every price point, every city I visited had a new vegetarian or vegan meal to discover.
+Overall, I found that it was easy to find vegetarian food in Germany.
+Before my trip I worried that my options might be limited, but I found that by combining classic German favorites with some international and fusion dishes, I was always able to find great vegetarian food in Germany.
+While Berlin had the widest range of options at every price point, every city I visited had good vegetarian restaurants and lots of vegan options.

-At times, it felt like the hardest part of dining out as a vegetarian in Germany was deciphering the beautiful handwriting on restaurant signs placed on the sidewalk!
+At times, it felt like the hardest part of eating vegetarian food in Germany was deciphering the beautiful handwriting on restaurant signs placed on the sidewalk!
 Don’t tell me that’s not the most beautiful penmanship you’ve ever seen… and in Germany, you’ll see it everywhere!

 Have you been to Germany?
-What was the best vegetarian or vegan dish you tried in Germany?
+What is your favorite German vegetarian food?
 Let me know in the comments!